The simple truth of the coronavirus is that no one saw it coming.

 “This suggests that the overall clinical consequences of Covid-19 may ultimately be more akin to those of a severe seasonal influenza (which has a case fatality rate of approximately 0.1%) or a pandemic influenza (similar to those in 1957 and 1968) rather than a disease similar to SARS or MERS, which have had case fatality rates of 9 to 10% and 36%, respectively.”
 March 26, from the New England Journal of Medicine.

-I don’t fault Fauci, and I don’t think he’s doing a poor job.
-My goal is not to pick on him.
+My goal is not to pick on Fauci, though he may deserve it.
 My point is that even our experts didn’t fully understand the disease.
 And they’re still learning.

 Trump reacted quickly with shutting down flights to and from China, and then did so again with flights to and from Europe.
 We can argue forever about whether he could or should have done it sooner, but it was early on enough, that I don’t think there’s much to see here.

 Unless, of course, you’re goal is to politicize this and ignore that it is something affecting all of us.